mlverse/torchwavelets/README.md

 *Wavelet analysis is a vast domain.
 Contributors are more than welcome!*

-## A real-world example: Chaffinch’s song
+## A real-world example: Chaffinch's song

-This example is discussed in Arnt Vistnes’ fabulous book, *Physics of Oscillations and Waves*.
+This example is discussed in Arnt Vistnes' fabulous book, *Physics of Oscillations and Waves*.
 We download the audio file from his website:

 ``` r